rustamismagilov/synty_sync/README.md

 Sync your Synty Store library to a local folder.
 Detects new packs, version bumps, and skips files you already have.

+> **Windows only.** Tested on Windows 11 with PowerShell.
+May work on macOS/Linux but has not yet been verified.

 ## WHY

 Built this mostly for myself, I'm a bit of a digital hoarder and wanted a way to keep my full Synty library on disk and in sync without manually clicking through dozens of packs every time something updates.